Strilanc/Strilanc.github.io/_posts/2017-02-26-constant-addition.md

 Despite that, we don't know how to do better than $O(n \lg n)$ gates when adding a compile-time constant into a qubit register.
 It's an open problem if it can be done with $\Theta(n)$ gates.

-My citations-per-paper ratio is infinite, but my h-index is still 0.
+My h-index might be 0, but my citations-per-paper ratio is infinite.